SEN Local Offer September 2021 – from the PARENT / CARER’S point of view: Hayesfield Girls’ School

 Additional meetings are available by request (email or telephone) and for students with a high level of need, regular contact is arranged.

-Students with a statement of SEN and/or EHCP have termly meetings with their parents and key worker to set and review progress targets.
-They will also have an Annual Review meeting with the SENCO, parents and outside agencies to review the statement/plan and discuss arrangements and progress.
+Students with an EHCP have termly meetings with their parents and key worker to set and review progress targets.
+They will also have an Annual Review meeting with the SENDCo, parents and outside agencies to review the plan and discuss arrangements and progress.

 Do you offer any parent training or learning events?

-Parents of students who study Achievement First are invited to join family literacy sessions on a fortnightly basis.
-These take place during the school day and parents are asked to find someone to represent them if they are unable to attend
+Parents of students who study Achievement First are invited to join family literacy sessions on a fortnightly basis (COVID-19 permitting).
+These take place during the School day and parents are asked to find someone to represent them if they are unable to attend.

 5. What support will there be for my child’s overall wellbeing?